 I understand that relations — living connections between entities — are the basis of change in the universe.
 I understand that human being happens in becoming — and it is in becoming that we can shape the process of change.
 I understand that human language structures human and nonhuman persons’ experience and that language is the primary way humans can change that experience.
 I understand that the universe’s change processes and patterns are far bigger than persons’ efforts to change them.

 Frames.
-I understand that there are valuable insights in the rubble of what humans toss in the waste heap of ideas, and that we can reclaim what’s valuable only by understanding first.
 I understand that the interminable fight between modernists and postmodernists can be avoided altogether by taking the process road.
 I understand that truth is grown in the soil of social relations and its health and usefulness are what make it valuable.

 I understand that middle ground is beautiful and functional, and that hope is practical: it is a site where thought and action of persons can transform the present into a living image of an imagined future.
 I understand that education is a practice that can enliven the enactment of freedom in human persons.
 I understand that educational spaces where power relations can be embodied and performed make visible the previously invisible.